bitterjug/devjournal-crypto/devjournal.markdown

 app using it in a couple of places.
 Next thing to do is to extend it to provide the functionality of the add-one-unsaved-item view.

+## 2014-02-28 15:33 Friday

+Rewriting `list-view` as `addone-list`.
+The old one overrides `addAll` and adds the additional item there.
+The new one doesn't have addAll, it just uses render.
+So, when do we add the new one?